loopwerk/loopwerk.io/content/articles/2022-04-22-sveltekit-architecture.md

 I'm happy to say that I have found a solution for all my problems and the new version of Critical Notes -fully rewritten in SvelteKit- launched in October of 2021, although it took some steps to get there.

 The first version of my solution used either `context` (since renamed to `stuff`) or a store, depending on if we're running in SSR or in the browser.
 I first came up with this solution just a day after writing my previous SvelteKit article, and created a [Pull Request](https://github.com/kevinrenskers/sveltekit-reproduce/pull/2) to my example/repro repository on GitHub.
 Many people have found this PR and found it useful, but that code is rather boilerplate-y.
 In the months since, I've greatly simplified the code.
-Instead of either using `context` or a store, we're now always using a store, but in a safe way.
+Instead of either using `context` or a store, we're now always using a store from `context`, in a safe way.

 Let's dig in!

-### __layout.svelte
+### routes/__layout.svelte
 ```javascript
 <script context="module">
   import { fetchBooksStore } from "$lib/utils";